 2 Timothy 2:5, And also if anyone competes in athletics, he is not crowned unless he competes according to the rules.

 It is how we run the race of the Christian life that determines whether we win or not.

-If we want to be a miler we kiss good bye the strawberry shortcake.
+If we want to be a miler, we kiss goodbye to the strawberry shortcake.
 There is nothing wrong with strawberry shortcake if we want to make the checker team!
-It is possible to make the checker team and eat strawberry shortcake but we cannot eat it if we want to be a miler.
+It is possible to make the checker team and eat strawberry shortcakes, but we cannot eat it if we want to be a miler.
 We know that from the beginning of making the team.

 Someone may say, ‘Now, what is wrong with strawberry shortcake?”
 There is nothing wrong with it if we want to make the checker team.
 Others may eat whatever they want but not the miler.
 Many athletic teams sit at a different table for their meals.
 At the training table, you eat differently than other people.
 People who are serious go into strict training.
 By exercising discipline at the table, we are better competitors.